diefenbach/django-lfs/docs/user/management/marketing/topseller.rst

 Add top sellers
 ---------------

-To add top sellers check the checkboxes beside the products you want to add (within the ``Products`` section) and click on ``Add to topseller``.
+To add top sellers check the check boxes beside the products you want to add (within the ``Products`` section) and click on ``Add to topseller``.

 .. image:: /images/topseller_products.*